LIFE in Nantwich could get perilous

 in the North West Ambulance Service

-think that the people of Nantwich are going to simply roll over
+think that the people of Nantwich were going to simply roll over

 and die, they showed that the NWAS should think again.